KRFOSS/kali-docs/usb/usb-standalone-encrypted/index.md

 Note that in order to produce an EFI bootable USB drive, when we next boot the computer, this has to be in UEFI mode.
 If required, go to the BIOS/UEFI Setup and switch it on.

-Now we connect the USB pen drive that contains the Xubuntu 20.04.3 LTS live installation medium and boot from it, select *Try Xubuntu wihout installing* in order to get to the live system.
+Now we connect the USB pen drive that contains the Xubuntu 20.04.3 LTS live installation medium and boot from it, select *Try Xubuntu without installing* in order to get to the live system.
 Then we connect the USB drive that forms our installation target.

 Make sure that the Xubuntu live system has network access (this is done by the `NetworkManager` in the graphical interface).
 Open a terminal and call `ls /sys/firmware/efi/efivars` in order to confirm that we are indeed in EFI mode.
 If this directory were missing, we would be in legacy BIOS boot mode.